 - Other duties as assigned

-- Working towards a degree in music business or event planning-related field
+- Working towards or recently achieved a degree in music business, hospitality, or event planning-related field

-- Detail-oriented, able to multi-task and work with minimal supervision
+- Detail-oriented and able to work with minimal supervision

 - Excellent oral and written communication and listening skills

-- Working knowledge of Microsoft Office Products, specifically Excel
+- Strong working knowledge of Microsoft Office Products required, specifically Excel.

 Qualified candidates, please submit a resume and cover letter to: